top of page

 Professionalization

-Since 2015, Design Luxembourg has organized the biennial Luxembourg Design Awards, a prestigious ceremony with an international jury, highlighting the excellence of local design.
-In 2023, the Luxembourg Design Awards evolved by including an exhibition at Les Rotondes, offering laureates a unique opportunity to present their creations to the public.
+Since 2015, Design Luxembourg has been organizing the Luxembourg Design Awards every two years, a prestigious ceremony judged by an international jury, highlighting excellence in local design.
+In 2023, the Luxembourg Design Awards evolved to include an exhibition at Rotondes, offering winners a unique opportunity to showcase their creations to the public.

-In the same year, the association marked a turning point with the organization of the European Design Festival, consolidating its position as a major player in the sector.
-This large-scale event expanded Design Luxembourg's international visibility, strengthened its ties with other European design actors, and emphasized the importance of design in Luxembourg's cultural and economic landscape.
+That same year, the association marked a turning point by organizing the European Design Festival, further establishing itself as a major player in the sector.
+This large-scale event strengthened Design Luxembourg’s international visibility, fostered connections with other European design stakeholders, and underscored the importance of design within Luxembourg’s cultural and economic landscape.

 Beyond mobilizing cultural actors in Luxembourg, the festival's impact has been considerable.
 By gaining visibility, Design Luxembourg raised political decision-makers' awareness of Luxembourg designers' challenges, also playing a key role in creating the "Design Hub" in Hollerich in collaboration with the City of Luxembourg.